alvinthen/yaobin.me/src/pages/blog/2018-01-16-gatsby-config/index.md

 The available options are either too complex, too simple, poor layout or unaesthetic theme.
 Or perhaps, I just don't like the default eslint used by Gatsby _(why template literals everywhere?)_.

 I ended up with the blog [starter](https://github.com/gatsbyjs/gatsby-starter-blog) provided by Gatsby themselves, then work my way from there.
-If you take a look at the [source codes](https://github.com/alvinthen/yaobin.me/tree/b707d3c788371beec3f0d87c44cc60cb331b9db9) of this site, I don't even know how to describe it, it's just not up to my standard.
+If you'd take a look at the [source codes](https://github.com/alvinthen/yaobin.me/tree/b707d3c788371beec3f0d87c44cc60cb331b9db9) of this site, I don't even know how to describe it, it's just not up to my standard.

 `// TODO: Clean up the mess`

-### Lesson learnt
+#### Lesson learnt
 Screw all advanced starters (yes, of course they'd help if they're opinionated, but then again, whose opinions should we value?).

 Experiment around with any of the basic starters, get familiar, understand these terms `layout`, `template`, how to use `graphql` in `components`, what's `gatsby-node.js` all about.

-Here's what you should know after completing any Gatsby tutorials.
+Here's what I thought you should know after completing any Gatsby tutorials.

 ### Start with the basic starter
 Any starter will do, use the basic one, in most cases, the starters available will not fit your UI requirements.
 I'd recommend to start fresh and look into the structure.